-Rather than force every device in your home to wirelessly connect to the same router, which may not always be located or situated in an ideal location, Mesh Wi-Fi systems rely on multiple Wi-Fi nodes.
+Rather than force every device in your home to wirelessly connect to the internet through the same router, Mesh Wi-Fi systems rely on multiple Wi-Fi nodes.
 They start from a place of accepting that your regular router probably isn't located in the perfect spot to serve every connected device in your house and work forward from there.

-Overall, Mesh Wi-Fi can allow for faster speeds, smoother reliability and greater wireless coverage of your home than a conventional router would.
+In some situations, mesh Wi-Fi can allow for faster speeds, better reliability and greater wireless coverage of your home than a conventional router would.
 As systems, they're also very scalable and quick to customise.
-If you're having trouble with one corner of your home, it's easy to expand, allowing you to build the local network solution that makes the most sense for your home.
+If you're having trouble with one corner of your home, it's easy to expand a Mesh Wi-Fi network and build the home networking solution that makes the most sense for your circumstances.

 What are the differences between Mesh and Traditional Wi-Fi routers?

-The key difference between mesh systems and traditional routers is that the former is centralized while the latter is not.
+The key difference between mesh systems and traditional routers is that the former is centralised while the latter is not.

 What should you look for in a Mesh Wi-Fi router?

 Design - Since you’re going to be throwing several of these Mesh Wi-Fi nodes around your house, it doesn’t hurt for them to look visually appealing or, at the very least, innocuous.
 While in 2020 there was a trend toward minimalism, in 2021 the incorporation of Wi-Fi 6 means some unit sizes have slightly increased.
 As a consequence, rather than finding the smallest possible design, aim to find a product that integrates seamlessly into your home environment.

 Speed - When it comes to any sort of wireless connectivity, it’s always better to have more speed than the opposite.
 Mesh Wi-Fi systems are no different in this regard.
 Having greater speed allows for more bandwidth intensive things like 4K media streaming.
-It also helps to allow for more devices to do those things on the same network without infringing on the experience of one another.
-As a rule, higher speeds are better.
-It’s also good form of future proofing.
+It also allows for more devices to do those things on the same network without infringing on one another.
+Selecting the fastest possible Wi-Fi system will also help future-proof your purchase.

 Coverage - While it’s good to know that you can always get more mesh nodes to deal with any blind spots, it’s equally good to get away with using less mesh nodes where you can.
 The better the coverage offered by each mesh node in your mesh Wi-Fi system, the less mesh nodes you’ll need to cover your house overall.

-Software - A big part of the appeal of Mesh Wi-Fi is the ease of use and many mesh Wi-Fi systems come integrated with software apps that help this to be the case.
-You’ll be locked into using the official app for your Mesh Wi-Fi system of choice, so it’s best to make sure it includes the features you care about.
+Software - A big part of the appeal of mesh Wi-Fi systems is the ease of use and many come with software apps that help this to be the case.
+You’ll be locked into using the official app for your mesh Wi-Fi system of choice, so it’s best to make sure it includes the features you care about.
 For example, parental controls, high-traffic priority markers and built-in cybersecurity scanning.

-Mesh Wi-Fi Vs Traditional Wi-Fi Routers: Which is better?
+Mesh Wi-Fi Vs Wi-Fi Routers: Which is better?

 If you’re living in a home with multiple occupants, there are clear advantages to going with Mesh Wi-Fi systems like the Amazon Eero, Netgear Orbi and TP-Link Deco X20-DSL.
 They're simple to set up, convenient to use and easy to expand.